qVipoL/tcp-chat-app/README.md

 ## Usage
 * compile the app
-* run the server
+* run the server (./server/bin/main)
-* connect with a client
+* run the client (./client/bin/main)
-* enter room username and roomname
+* enter username
+* enter room-name (if room does not exist, it will be created. if it exits you will join it)

 ## Makefile
 * compile: <code>make</code>